Fujifilm FinePix S9500

 Fujifilm FinePix S9500 or FinePix S9000 is a bridge digital camera released by Fujifilm in 2005 and intended for the enthusiastic amateur.
 It is a member of the Fujifilm FinePix family and has been superseded by the Fujifilm FinePix S100fs.

-It has a long list of advanced prosumer features, like combining having wide-angle ability (28 mm equivalent on a 35 mm camera), full range of manual settings, mechanical zoom ring, high ISO-sensitivities, and some of the versatile features of Live-Preview Digital cameras (LPDs) like movie mode, movable LCD panel, and macro mode.
+It has a number of advanced prosumer features, like having wide-angle ability (28 mm equivalent on a 35 mm camera), full range of manual settings, mechanical zoom ring, high ISO-sensitivities, and some of the features of Live-Preview Digital cameras (LPDs) like movie mode, movable LCD panel, and macro mode.